-On the last day of school, no one bothers to sign Lisa's yearbook, making her feel depressed about her lack of true friends (meaning that the girls she hangs out with at school — Janey, Sherri and Terri, and the pigtail girl who bought her Lisa Lionheart doll — don't like her enough to sign her yearbook or even be considered her best friends) and, during a trip to Flanders' beach house, Lisa decides to ditch her nerdy persona and be one of the cool kids, which makes her popular with some local teenagers (one of which is voiced by guest star Christina Ricci
+On the last day of school, no one bothers to sign Lisa's yearbook, making her feel depressed about her lack of true friends and, during a trip to Flanders' beach house, Lisa decides to ditch her nerdy persona and be one of the cool kids, which makes her popular with some local teenagers (one of which is voiced by guest star Christina Ricci

 ).
 Meanwhile, Homer goes to the beachside Kwik-E-Mart to buy some illegal fireworks.

-- Be Yourself: Marge motherly advice to Lisa about her lack of friends.
+- Marge's motherly advice to Lisa about her lack of friends.
 Lisa tries the opposite, and makes herself into some beatnik.
 However, her intellectual nature still shines through, but her beach friends actually appreciate Lisa's lessons on nature and why you can't drink seawater.

 - Big Brother Bully: Bart to possibly his nastiest degree.
 Rather than be happy that Lisa is making friends, he is upset they treat him like a nerd and that Lisa is co-opting his catchphrases, and tries to sabotage Lisa's relationship.

 - Borrowed Catchphrase: Lisa infuriates Bart by using all his phrases and lingo to impress her friends.